 We were the first label to release CD quality music downloads without DRM (Digital Rights Management) and the first to champion Studio Master downloads because we’re passionate about making the best recordings available at the highest quality.More

 Tune in to the highest quality web radio.
-Our three stations bring you the best of the music available from Linn and our partner labels, broadcast in crisp 320 kbps MP3.
-That's better than what you pay for on iTunes and over twice the quality of current DAB radio.
+Our three stations bring you the best of the music available from Linn, broadcast in crisp 320 kbps MP3.
+That’s twice the quality of current DAB radio.

 Linn was started in 1972 by Glaswegian, Ivor Tiefenbrun.
 Ivor was passionate about music.
 He couldn’t find a music system that was good enough to meet his exacting standards.
 So he decided to make his own.